 See the bigger picture.

 One of the hardest things to do in a crisis is to step back from handling the immediate, urgent problems and consider the bigger picture.
 You can’t put a band-aid on a major crisis.
 You have to look for the root cause to see what went wrong and how to avoid it in the future.
-Collaborate with team members from across the organization to understand the problem, why it happened, and how to make sure it can’t happen again.
+Collaborate with team members from across the organization to understand the problem, why it happened, and how to ensure it doesn’t happen again.

 Give your employees hope and confidence, not fear.

 During a crisis, employees are already worried.
 In times of stress, leaders need to instill confidence in their employees.
 Make sure they know they are valued, and that they need to continue to perform their jobs to the best of their abilities during this difficult time.
-Consistently share information with the employees about the crisis, especially as you reach conclusions on how to keep a crisis from happening again in the future.
+Consistently share information with the employees about the crisis, especially as you reach conclusions on how to keep a crisis from happening again.

 Delegate decisions to people with the most knowledge, not the most power.